netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 # Introduction

-When a NETCONF client connects with a NETCONF server, a frequently occurring use case is for the client to find out if the configuration has changed since it was last connected.
+When a NETCONF client wishes to initiate a new configuration transaction with a NETCONF server, a frequently occurring use case is for the client to find out if the configuration has changed since the client last communicated with the server.
 Such changes could occur for example if another NETCONF client has made changes, or another system or operator made changes through other means than NETCONF.